-- The use of traditional, or natural building materials such as brick, red sandstone, timber and natural Welsh slate in new buildings will be encouraged.
-Artificial or man made replicas of these materials should be avoided. - New highway, footway or footpath construction, maintenance or alteration works should utilise materials appropriate to their context. - Where street furniture is proposed, it should use traditional materials and methods of construction wherever possible. - Full details of windows, doors, rainwater goods and roofs should be submitted with all planning applications so that the intended quality of the details may be assessed prior to determining the application. - Listed buildings and buildings within the Historic Character should retain and maintain their architectural detailing to avoid degrading the historic character of the village. - All new development should be constructed with aerials within roof spaces or in/on other unobtrusive locations where possible.
+- The use of traditional, or natural building materials such as brick, red sandstone, timber and natural slate in new buildings will be expected.
+Artificial or man made replicas of these materials should be avoided. - New highway, footway or footpath construction, maintenance or alteration works should utilise materials appropriate to their context. - Where street furniture is proposed, it should be of traditional appearance and design. - Full details of windows, doors, rainwater goods and roofs should be submitted with all planning applications so that the intended quality of the details may be assessed prior to determining the application. - Listed buildings and buildings within the Historic Character should retain and maintain their architectural detailing to avoid degrading the historic character of the village. - All new development should be constructed with aerials within roof spaces or in/on other unobtrusive locations.
 Communal satellite dishes should be considered for new flats and terraced houses. - Building signage should be, appropriate in size, scale and design to the building on which it is proposed to be attached.
-The installation of new poles should be minimised, with existing poles and structures used wherever possible.
+The installation of new poles should be minimised, by using existing poles and structures.
 Traditional signage should be used whenever appropriate. - Informed by the local vernacular, the diagram on the following page illustrates acceptable materials and detailing for future housing developments in Tattenhall.
 Future developments should carefully apply this code to avoid creating a pastiche of the existing local vernacular.
 Detailing can be interpreted using contemporary methods to avoid this.